flashmobwalk/flashmob/README.md

 In default the evaluation script will download and evaluate 3 graphs, including Youtube, Twitter, and Friendster.
 To download and evaluate all 3 graphs, at least 64GB DRAM memory and 80GB free disk space are recommended.

-Besides, there are 2 additional graphs evaluated in the paper, i.e. UK-Union and Yahoo.
-To download and evaluate these 2 graphs, 256GB memory and 250GB additional disk space are recommended.
+Besides, there are 2 larger graphs evaluated in the paper, i.e. UK-Union and Yahoo.
+To download and evaluate these 2 graphs, 256GB memory and 250GB additional (330GB in total) disk space are recommended.

 ### Expected Time Usage